Welcome

 Third 8 4

-So you can see that with the scoring it is better to 'wound' an animal with your first arrow than it is to 'kill' it with your second.
-In some shoots a score of '24' can be awarded if an archer hits the smaller zone inside the 'kill zone'.
-In other shoots there is a 'fur and feather' rule which is when the arrow is outside a wound line but is touching the fur or feathers.
+So you can see that with the scoring it is better to hit the secondary zone with your first arrow than it is to hit the centre zone with your second.
+In some shoots a score of '24' can be awarded if an archer hits the 'bulls eye' smaller zone inside the Centre Zone

 Bow Styles: